corbindavenport/tootbot/README.md

 Tootbot uses the [tweepy](https://github.com/tweepy/tweepy), [PRAW](https://praw.readthedocs.io/en/latest/), [py-gfycat](https://github.com/ankeshanand/py-gfycat), [imgurpython](https://github.com/Imgur/imgurpython), [Pillow](https://github.com/python-pillow/Pillow), and [Mastodon.py](https://github.com/halcy/Mastodon.py) libraries.

+**NEW:** Subscribe to the Tootbot updates feed [via email](https://feedburner.google.com/fb/a/mailverify?uri=tootbot) or [with an RSS reader](http://feeds.feedburner.com/tootbot) to be notified when a new version is available.

 ## Disclaimer

 The developers of Tootbot hold no liability for what you do with this script or what happens to you by using this script.
 Abusing this script *can* get you banned from Twitter and/or Mastodon, so make sure to read up on proper usage of the API for each site.